GENI-NSF/geni-tools/README-omni.txt

  * Parse the returns from Omni commands and use those values in subsequent Omni calls
  * Control or suppress the logging in Omni

-See `examples/expirationofmyslices.py` and `examples/myscript.py` in the gcf distribution.
+For examples, see `src/stitcher.py` or `examples/expirationofmyslices.py` and `examples/myscript.py` in the gcf distribution.
 Or [http://trac.gpolab.bbn.com/gcf/wiki/OmniScriptingExpiration Omni Scripting Expiration] and [http://trac.gpolab.bbn.com/gcf/wiki/OmniScriptingWithOptions Omni Scripting with Options]